petedavisdev/petedavis.dev/_notes/hygen.md

 This blog is made with VuePress, which like other Static Site Generators (SSG), builds your webpages from markdown (.md) files.

-You can start each .md file with frontmatter, a bit of yaml code that defines
+You can start each .md file with frontmatter, a bit of yaml code that defines things like:
+ - title
+ -

 [https://www.hygen.io/quick-start](https://www.hygen.io/quick-start)
 ```